by Tom Allen

-Given the centrality of technology in today’s deal environment, IT needs to be kept in focus through all phases of an acquisition – from preliminary pipeline management to due diligence and integration.
+Given the centrality of technology in today’s deal environment, IT needs to be kept in focus through all phases of an acquisition – from preliminary M&A pipeline management to due diligence and integration.

 In general, however, IT concerns are subordinated from an opportunity review and diligence standpoint.
 Deal teams naturally gravitate toward aspects of valuation, financial modeling, market review and competitive risk analysis.
 While there is not a lack of appreciation for the complexity of IT, M&A or corporate development teams simply apply themselves to where there is natural fit and affinity.
 While unintentional, this is shortsighted as the deepest value is often centered around issues of technology.